 The exhibition goes back to the autumn of 1953 after the war, a group of artists decided to rejuvenate the street with colors and art.

-Having Via Margutta as platform to present the art provides a warm authentic sphere for the public, there is no better experience than having “Rome” as a background view, and presenting endless pieces of contemporary art is the cherry on top of the icing.
-The art pieces include oil paintings, drawings, and watercolors in every expressive style.
+Having Via Margutta as a platform to present the art provides a warm authentic sphere for the public, there is no better experience than having “Rome” as a background view, and presenting endless pieces of contemporary art is the cherry on top of the icing.
+The art pieces include oil paintings, drawings, and watercolours in every expressive style.
 The encounter allows the public to chat freely with the artists and learn more about each individual piece.
 The arena captures the soul of previous and current artists, by keeping the historical tradition of what Via Margutta used to represent in the past by passing these values inwards in time.
-“The Association exhibits artists from all over the world, providing unforgettable cultural experience for artists to showcase their art and share it” says Alberto Vespaziani the president.
+“The Association exhibits artists from all over the world, providing an unforgettable cultural experience for artists to showcase their art and share it,” says Alberto Vespaziani the president.

 17 – 19 December 2021